-Figure 12: Important Open Spaces
+Tugby and Keythorpe Neighbourhood Plan Referendum version July 2022 Figure 12: Important Open Spaces

-Tugby and Keythorpe Neighbourhood Plan Submission November 2021 POLICY ENV 8: IMPORTANT OPEN SPACES - The following open spaces in Tugby (and figure 12) are of high value for recreation, beauty, amenity, tranquillity or as green spaces within or close to the built-up area.
-Development proposals that result in their loss, or have a significant adverse effect on them, will not be supported unless the open space is replaced by equivalent or better provision in an equally suitable location, or unless it can be demonstrated that the open space is no longer required by the community.
+POLICY ENV 7: IMPORTANT OPEN SPACES - The following open spaces in Tugby (and figure 12) are of high value for recreation, beauty, amenity, tranquillity or as green spaces within or close to the built-up area.
+Development resulting in the loss of or reduction in defined open space, sport and recreation facilities will not be permitted unless it can be clearly demonstrated that the exceptions set out in the HDC Local Plan (2011 - 2031) Policy G12(2) apply.